TwinFan/XPMP2/docs/Building.md

 > and [C4275](https://learn.microsoft.com/en-us/cpp/error-messages/compiler-warnings/compiler-warning-level-2-c4275?view=msvc-170) are suppressed.
 > The cases listed in the above warning documentation may not apply to XPMP2
 > and it may just work, but I have not done intensive analysis on the matter.
+> I have, however, briefly ran LiveTraffic with a DLL version just to prove
+> it all basically works.

 To build the DLL version of XPMP2 pass one more parameter `-D"XPMP2_BUILD_SHARED_LIBS:boolean=TRUE"` to `build-win.cmd`